 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

 10 Obscure Historical Events That Would Make Amazing Movies

 There’s a lot of history, and we’re making more every year.
 As a result, many history textbooks have to focus on the grand sweep of events rather than individual stories.
-Which is understandable, but kind of a shame, since it means missing some of the most amazing stories of our shared past.
+This is understandable but a shame since it means missing some of the most amazing stories of our shared past.

 10I Am Manco Inca